Riparian Habitat Enhancement

 Ranch Research Team

-We have organized a group of dedicated community members interested in watershed conservation to work as volunteer field assistants.
-These volunteer field assistants undergo yearly training workshops for using rapid bioassessment protocol and, under the direction of Starr Ranch staff biologists, carry out all of the data collection for this project.
-We also offer Research Internships for Undergraduates.
-The interns work as field crew leaders and have the opportunity to be more involved in methodological and analytical components of the project and in some cases conducting a related independent project.
+We have organized a group of dedicated community members interested in watershed conservation to work as volunteer citizen scientists.
+These volunteers undergo yearly training workshops for using the rapid bioassessment protocol and, under the direction of Starr Ranch staff biologists, carry out all of the data collection for this project.
+Citizen science volunteers also help staff biologists survey aquatic vertebrates and perennial pools in Bell Creek.

 Ecology Programs